Ambetter Health Insurance Review (2026)

 85.98

-Medical care quality scores present more variation, ranging from 63.76 for PPO plans to 73.82 for HMO plans.
-These scores fall below the 100-point benchmark with room for improvement in care coordination and clinical outcomes.
-Plan administration scores remain consistent across all plan types, clustering between 84.76 and 86.6 points.
+Medical care quality scores show more variation, ranging from 63.76 for PPO plans to 73.82 for HMO plans, all below the 100-point benchmark, suggesting room to improve care coordination and clinical outcomes.
+Plan administration scores are more consistent, clustering between 84.76 and 86.6 points across all plan types.

 Browse Ambetter Health Insurance Plans